emipa606/NaturesPrettySweet/README.md

-And a ton of minor additions to make the world feel more alive! [http://www.kamicomics.com/mods/tkkn-natures-pretty-sweet/](Read them here!)
+And a ton of minor additions to make the world feel more alive!
+[Read them here!](http://www.kamicomics.com/mods/tkkn-natures-pretty-sweet/)

 If you like this mod, consider visiting the actual National and State Parks.
 Visitor numbers are really important, and these features all look waaaay better in real life :)